 - EV charging: EV charging facilities at 50-mile intervals along designated EV corridors.

 - Hydrogen: Hydrogen fueling facilities at 100-mile intervals along designated hydrogen corridors.

 - Propane: Propane fueling facilities at 150-mile intervals along designated propane corridors.

 - Natural gas: Compressed natural gas (CNG) and liquefied natural gas (LNG) facilities at 150-mile intervals and at 200-mile intervals respectively, along designated corridors.

 The Federal Highway Administration (FHWA) established four phases to organize designation of corridors.
-Rounds 1-4 (2016-2019) are completed, with the redesignation of all corridors is ongoing.
+Rounds 1-4 (2016-2019) are completed, with the redesignation of all corridors ongoing.

 - Round 1: FHWA designated 55 routes across 35 states.